-Short-term title loans can be a great way to acquire some quick cash if you don’t have the best credit.
-The only requirements are a valid driver’s license and a vehicle that’s titled in your name.
+We all know that short-term title loans can be a great way to acquire some quick cash if you don’t have the best credit.
+The only requirements are often a valid driver’s license and a vehicle that’s fully paid off and titled in your name.
 There are several other considerations to make, including the interest rate and terms of the loan, as well as any state regulations that may apply.

 Title loans are legal in Alabama, and there is no regulation on the amount that a consumer may borrow.
 Loan terms should be more than ten days, with a maximum term of one month.
 The rate of interest chargeable by the lenders is up to 25 percent per month.
 These regulations are all established by Alabama state law.

 Before taking a title loan in Alabama, customers should fully comprehend the state’s title loan laws, and in particular, the repossession laws, which are different from other states.
+Interested applicants would be well served to read up on the Small Loan Act provisions as they’ve been recently updated.
 A failure on the part of the borrower to repay the full amount within 30 days entitles the lender to full ownership of the loaned vehicle.
-At this point the lender is legally allowed to repossess the vehicle.
+At this point, the lender is legally allowed to repossess the vehicle.
 The lender is also allowed to sell the vehicle in order to recover the outstanding balance of the loan.
 In Alabama, the lender would be able to keep the entire sale price of the vehicle and is not required by the law to give any refund to the borrower.

-Title loans are meant for short-term, urgent financial needs and are advisable only in situations where the customer is certain they have other means by which they may cover the debt.
-Title loans can be useful for small amounts of money, especially if the need of the borrower is only temporary.
-If you find yourself needing title loans on a regular basis, you should rethink your financial habits.
+Any licensed lender can legally repossess your vehicle in the state of Alabama if they show cause.
+But like many other states, they need to follow the state guidelines and give you appropriate due process to get your vehicle back and counter an auction sale.
+Online title loans are meant for short-term, urgent financial needs and are advisable only in situations where the customer is certain they have other means by which they may cover the debt.
+Secured loans can be useful for small amounts of money, especially if the need of the borrower is only temporary.
+If you find yourself needing title loans with no credit check on a regular basis, you should rethink your financial habits.
 The lender is supposed to maintain detailed records of all the transactions and is not allowed to do any kind of false advertising.